m1010j/async-explorations-writeup/README.md

 For whatever reason, when it matters, V8 decides to forego parallelism.

+### Better performance without Web Workers

+All results presented so far use [Web Workers][web-workers] to execute the Fibonacci functions.
+This leads to a much better user experience, since browsers run Web Workers in background threads, which makes it so that the Fibonacci functions don't block the rest of the page.
+Interestingly, invoking the functions in the main thread without the use of Web Workers is quite a bit faster:

+![Linux Firefox Chromium sync and async without Worker result][linux-firefox-chromium-sync-and-async-without-worker]

+This difference is particularly significant for `async` in Chromium-based browsers: On the 12-core Dell machine `asyncFib(30)` took on average 4.3 seconds without a Web Worker and 9.3 seconds with a Web Worker.

 ### What about Web Workers?

-You might think that [Web Workers][web-workers] are the solution here: They are specifically designed to run scripts in background threads.
-In fact, [Explorations in Asynchronicity][explorations] uses Web Workers to execute the benchmarks.
-That's what allows you to run multiple benchmarks at once or peruse the results while you have benchmarks running.
-What's more, Web Workers can spawn subworkers.
-(Although Chromium-based browsers require a [polyfill][subworkers] for subworker functionality.)
+Despite this performance hit, it might be wondered whether we should use Web Workers all the way, by having Web Workers spawn subworkers for the recursive call of the Fibonacci function.
+(Note that Chromium-based browsers require a [polyfill][subworkers] for subworker functionality.)

 Unfortunately, there's no way to await a message from a Web Worker.
 The Web Worker API only provides us with an `onmessage` event that triggers a callback _whenever_ the Web Worker posts a message.
 It is thus not possible to implement Fibonacci where the recursive calls spawn subworkers.
 The same is true for the brand new [`worker` module][node-worker-threads] in Node.js.